 - The River Danube

-It may also depend on whether the traveler plans to visit more than one country.
+It may also depend on whether the traveller plans to visit more than one country.
 The 26 Schengen countries can be visited with the same documentation, making it convenient to travel between them on the same trip.

 The ETIAS application process will be done online, avoiding the need to visit an embassy.